Well we already know that this Daily Dish is not going to be popular. Let's

 that separate the good programs from the bad programs.

 A good advisor has an established relationship with a network of coaches that get it.
 Navigating the world of junior hockey without a guide can be equivalent to driving down the freeway with a blindfold on.
-Take that blindfold off and give us a call.
+Take that blindfold off and give us a call, it's not too late.

 * Disclaimer: This site may contain advice, opinions and statements from various authors and information providers.
 Views expressed in this article reflect the personal opinion of the author, Stephen Heisler, and not necessarily the views of JuniorHockey.ca.
 JuniorHockey.ca does not represent or endorse the accuracy or reliability of any advice, opinion, statement or other info provided in the article, or from any other member of this site.